oracle/nosql-python-sdk/README-DEV.rst

 Building Documentation
 ======================

+Note: new classes and methods must be added to the appropriate files in docs/api/ or they will not be found by this build.
+That process is manual.
+The same applies to methods that have been removed

 The documentation build depends on sphinx (http://sphinx-doc.org/install.html), sphinx-automodapi, and sphinx_rtd_theme.
 They should have been installed per the instructions above.